Republican House Speaker McCarthy faces ouster threat for avoiding shutdown

 "That's his problem," Democratic Representative Jim McGovern said of McCarthy.
 "I vote for Hakeem Jeffries for speaker."

 "People have asked about making a deal with them.
 But I'm not a cheap date.
 I'm an expensive date."
-(Reporting by David Morgan; Editing by Scott Malone and Daniel Wallis)
+(Reporting by David Morgan; Editing by Scott Malone, Daniel Wallis and Lisa Shumaker)